Monday, May 15, 2017

 One could say that creation is “through” God, but not as a agent of another person, since He is the Creator.
 Regarding Jesus, however, it is used in the sense of an agent.

-The Greek word rendered “through” or “by” in Colossians 1:16 is usually transliterated as “di”, a form of “dia”.
+The Greek word rendered “through” or “by” in the latter part of Colossians 1:16 is usually transliterated as “di”, a form of “dia”.
 In Colossians 1:16 it is used in the sense of agent, with the unipersonal God of Colossians 1:15 as the One who did the creating through the agent, the one designated as the possessing “image of God”.
 The word “God” in that phrase speaks of only one person, that is, the God and Father of Jesus.

 Most trinitarian scholars recognize this usage of “dia” in Colossians 1:16, even though they still considered the agent of God to be a person of God.
 Robertson, for instance states concernning the usage “di’ in Colossians 1:16: